 With a longer 35cm cutting blade, this cordless chainsaw is able to cut thicker branches without becoming too bulky for home use.

 The battery run time is very impressive if you are cutting smaller diameter softwoods, and the brushless motor means less wear-and-tear and a longer lifespan.

 It has an automatic oiling system, low kickback chain, and hand guard for safety, and recharges in just 60 minutes.

 Black+Decker are well-known in the power tool industry for build quality, durability and performance, and this battery-powered chainsaw is no exception.

-With a practical 25cm cutting width, it can handle logging, pruning, tree-felling and cutting firewood easily.
+With a practical 25cm cutting width, it can handle logging, pruning, tree-felling and is one of the best chainsaw for firewood in Australia..
 At just over 3kgs with a good balance between the handle and cutting bar, it’s lightweight and easy to manoeuvre too.

 It can do around 220 x 3.5cm cuts per charge of the 2Ah lithium-ion battery.

 With a longer, 30cm cutting blade, this cordless chainsaw makes quick work of branches up to 20cm in diameter.
 It has an automatic oiler and tool-free tensioning system for convenience, and it’s easy to measure the oil level through a useful window.

 It’s designed for minimal kickback and can supply around 20 cuts over 25 minutes before needing recharging.

 This is a very powerful chainsaw suited to commercial applications, or if you are having to frequently cut thick branches, hardwoods and heavy bush.